 A male employee is entitled to 5 days’ paternity leave for each confinement of his spouse/partner if he–

 - Is the father of a newborn child or a father-to-be;

 - Has been employed under a continuous contract; and

 - Has given the required notification to the employee.

-The employee may take paternity leave at any time during the period from 4 weeks before the expected date of delivery of the child to 10 weeks beginning on the actual date of delivery of the child.
-The employee may take all 3 days of paternity leave in one go or on separate days.
+An eligible male employee may take paternity leave at any time during the period from 4 weeks before the expected date of delivery of his child to 14 weeks beginning on the actual date of delivery of his child.
+He may take all 5 days of paternity leave in one go or on separate days.